-Any information recorded will be kept securely on our electronic client management system with restricted access.
+Any information recorded will be kept securely on our digital file system with restricted access.
 These files will be the responsibility of the Designated Safeguarding Person (and where appropriate DDSP) and the information will only be shared within the organisation on a 'need-to-know' basis for the protection of the adult.